 Date of Publication: 16 March 2020

 Is it time to start thinking about choosing your GCSEs?
 Not sure where to get started?
-We’ve compiled a helpful guide to get you started on picking those all-important subject choices.
+We’ve compiled a helpful guide to answer some of your most frequently-asked questions and get you started on picking those all-important subject choices.

 Are there compulsory GCSE subjects?

-Some schools also require you take additional subjects such as a Modern Language or Religious Studies – so make sure you check with your teachers before applying for your GCSEs.
+Some schools may also require that you take additional subjects such as a Modern Language or Religious Studies – so make sure you check with your teachers before applying for your GCSEs.

 What are the available GCSEs options?